rip747/Yahoo-style-news-slider-for-jQuery/README.md

 	title: "TODAY NEWS:",
 	// subtitle for the display
 	subtitle: "November 27 2010",
-	// number of slides to advance when pagnating
+	// number of slides to advance when paginating
 	slideBy: 4,
 	// the speed for the pagination
 	speed: "normal",